HsKA-OSGIS-archive/GeoViz/README.md

 If this is successful, you will find the file "config.yaml" in the folder "data_dir\printing" of Geoserver.
 This means that you now can you the plugin.
 If this is not the case, please use the available online documentation.

-5. Apache Tomcat 9.0
+-	Apache Tomcat 9.0

-Install the Apache Tomcat for windows and start it.
-All the files are stored in the Apache Tomcat and executed from the localhost.
+Moreover, we used Apache Tomcat as a the webserver for this project since this is the recommended application server (http://docs.geoserver.org/stable/en/user/installation/war.html).

-6. Quercus 4.0.39
+-	Quercus 4.0.39

 To be able to use php with Apache Tomcat we decided to use a Java implementation of PHP5 called Quercus.
 The latest version can be downloaded here: http://quercus.caucho.com/ and is released under the Open Source GPL license.